The Only Show in Town

 “At some point I realized that the ‘unhappiness-as-a-road-to-happiness’ approach had some problems: How would YOU reconcile YOUR OWN Es and Os without perspective, if YOU cannot have perspective, without first having had to reconcile YOUR OWN Es and Os?
 And how could YOU possibly ‘choose’ the weight YOU ‘want’ to carry?
 I was stuck, again.”

-This was the old chicken-and-egg riddle.
 You need perspective to reconcile expectations with outcomes.
 You get perspective from reconciling expectations with outcomes.
 Which comes first?
 The circularity was irreconcilable because the loop requires what it produces.

 The letter ended with a promise: